-Associated Press names Julie Pace as new top editor
+Associated Press names Julie Pace as top editor

 Some of those moves have been historic in nature; Godwin is the first Black woman to run a broadcast TV news division, and Buzbee — who replaced retiring Post editor Martin Baron — is the first woman to occupy the top newsroom job.
 Rashida Jones, who became president of MSNBC in February, is the first Black woman to run a major cable news network.

 A woman has held the executive editor job at the AP since 2002.
-Daisy Veerasingham, AP’s executive vice president and chief operating officer, will become the first woman, person of color and non-U.S. citizen to lead the company as president and CEO when she ascends to the role in January.
+Daisy Veerasingham, AP’s executive vice president and chief operating officer, will become the first woman, person of color and non-U.S. citizen to lead the company as president and chief executive when she ascends to the role in January.

 Before running coverage out of the Washington bureau, Pace served as the AP’s chief White House correspondent.
 She joined AP in 2007 as a video producer and has been a common figure on network and cable news as an on-air analyst.